aveek343/ColoradoRiverFutures/TimeToDeadPool/README.md

 ## Run Code
 To run the code, download and install R and RStudio.
 Open .R Project file, highlight all the code, and run.
 NOTE: Code does not currently work

+## To Do
+1. Get code to work again
+1. Compare results to reconstructed paleo flow records